facebook/create-react-app/development-setup.md

-The local install (``npm install`` without the ``-g`` flag) makes it a little easier to remove the ``node_modules`` directory when additional changes have been made to the package, and those changes have been ``npm publish``'ed to the sinopia repository.
+The local install (``npm install`` without the ``-g`` flag) makes it a little easier to remove the ``node_modules`` directory when additional changes have been made to the package, and those changes have been ``npm publish``'ed to the verdaccio registry.

 Now create a new app using the updated generator as follows: